JeffersonLab/clas12-qadb/README.md

   the section *QA data storage, Table files* below for details for how to read these files
 * QADB JSON files are stored in `qadb/*/qaTree.json`
-* there are also some text files stored in `text/`, but they are no longer maintained

 ## Software Access